For me, clay masks are a seasonal thing.

 It’s unique mineral composition.
 Rhassoul clay is made up of:

-- Magnesium: strengthens the skin’s barrier and helps repair skin
+- Magnesium: It strengthens the skin’s barrier and helps repair skin

-- Stevensite: has powerful anti-irritants and anti-inflammatory properties that soothe skin.
+- Stevensite: It has powerful anti-irritant and anti-inflammatory properties that soothe skin.

 These minerals make Rhassoul clay a beauty superhero that can: